-To help us visualize the extreme angles, we have a special guest… [pause and look at him] … This is Loomy
+To help us visualize the extreme angles, we have a special guest… This is Loomy

 Let’s start by talking about the twist, or rotation along the z-axis.
 This has a few important effects.
 First, the center line and brow line will be at an angle.
 Second, the side plane will go down to reveal more of the top of the head or up to reveal more of the bottom.

 And this ellipse will be angled perpendicular to the brow line.
 This is cause by the ellipse being in perspective.
 Ellipse perspective should be the topic of another video.
 For now, I’ve included a link to a good resource in the description.